Knitschi/CPFCMake/documentation/APIDocGlobalVariables.rst

   for that variable.
 - <b>CMAKE_TOOLCHAIN_FILE:</b> The value of that variable must be set to a \c .cmake file that specifies the used compiler and the ABI relevant compiler flags.
-  CPFCMake provides tool-chain-files for it's default configurations which you can use as templates to create your own ones if needed.
+  CPFCMake provides tool-chain-files for its default configurations which you can use as templates to create your own ones if needed.
 The CPF uses a toolchain file to foster the use of the package manager *hunter* which requires abi relevant compiler options to be bundled in one file to determine if dependencies need to be re-build.